 The National Day of Sweden – 6 June

-Public holiday since 2005
+A public holiday since 2005

-Sweden’s National Day – the origins
+The origins of Sweden’s National Day

 The original idea came from Artur Hazelius, who founded the Skansen open-air museum in Stockholm and held a national day celebration there on 6 June as early as the 1890s.